lordspline/linux/Documentation/driver-api/mtd/nand_ecc.rst

 Introduction
 ============

-Having looked at the linux mtd/nand Hamming software ECC engine driver I felt there was room for optimisation.
+Having looked at the peenux mtd/nand Hamming software ECC engine driver I felt there was room for optimisation.
 I bashed the code for a few hours performing tricks like table lookup removing superfluous code etc.
 After that the speed was increased by 35-40%.